tslenter/RSEVIEW/README.md

 ## 5. License

-"Remote Syslog" is a free application that can be used to view syslog messages.
+"rseview" is a free application that can be used to view syslog messages.

 Copyright (C) 2021 Tom Slenter